Formal Analysis and Supply Chain Security for Agentic AI Skills: Evaluation

 \paragraph{Results.}

-The full scan of 540 skills completes in 1.378~seconds (2.55\,ms per skill), including file discovery, format-specific parsing, pattern analysis, information flow analysis, and result aggregation.
-SBOM generation and lockfile production are near-instantaneous (${<}10$\,ms for 540 skills), as they operate on pre-computed internal representations.
+A single scan discovers all 540 specimens across the three formats and completes in a median 0.293~seconds (0.54\,ms per skill), including file discovery, format-specific parsing, pattern analysis, information flow analysis, and result aggregation.
+This figure is specific to the machine reported in Section~\ref{sec:eval-setup} and should be read as an order-of-magnitude characterisation rather than a property of the software.

 These performance characteristics make \textsc{SkillFortify} suitable for: \begin{itemize} \item \textbf{Pre-commit hooks:} scanning modified skill files in ${<}100$\,ms; \item \textbf{CI/CD pipelines:} full repository scans in ${<}2$\,seconds; \item \textbf{IDE integration:} real-time analysis as developers add or modify skills. \end{itemize}